mona-piya/DS-portfolio-s1-2021-MonaMunegan/README.md

 We need to extract suitable features from the texts and select suitable text classification models to classify them and compare the prediction results.

 There are 6 predictive models using in this experiment:
 * Support Vector Classification (SVC)
 * Logistic Regression
 * Multinomial Naive Bayes
 * Random Forest
-     * Gaussian Naive Bayes
 * Decision Tree